Somalia: President suspends executive powers of prime minister | DW | 16.09.2021

 President Mohamed Abdullahi Mohamed called Roble's move unconstitutional, naming a third man, Yasin Abdullahi Mohamed, as head.

-The government last week blamed the Islamist militant group al-Shabab for her death, prompting counter-accusations that the agency itself was involved.
+The government last week blamed the Islamist militant group al-Shabab for the agent's death, prompting counter-accusations that the agency itself was involved.

 rc/rt (AFP, Reuters)